cKlee/ecpo/ecpo.md

 							  v                            v                            v                          v
 ```

-A document might have a [ Chronology ] which is related to other [ Chronologies ](#chronology) via the property [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart).
+An Agent always holds a copy of a document called item.
+An item might have a [ Chronology ] which is related to other [ Chronologies ](#chronology) via the property [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart).
 While current [ Chronologies ](#chronology) should be instances of [ CurrentChronology ], closed [ Chronologies ](#chronology) should be instances of [ ClosedChronology ].

-While the property [ hasChronology ] states that the described units of the document are held by someone, the property [ hasChronologyGap ] states that the described units of the document are not held by someone.
+While the property [ hasChronology ] states that the described units of the item are held by someone, the property [ hasChronologyGap ] states that the described units of the item are not held by someone.

-In order to simply state that a Chronology is current or closed, one could easily relate a document with the individuals [ Current ] or [ Closed ] via the property [ hasChronology ], because they are instances of [ CurrentChronology ] or [ ClosedChronology ].
+In order to simply state that a Chronology is current or closed, one could easily relate an item with the individuals [ Current ] or [ Closed ] via the property [ hasChronology ], because they are instances of [ CurrentChronology ] or [ ClosedChronology ].

 [ Chronologies ](#chronology) as long as they describe ranges consist of either a beginning and an ending group or just of one beginning group.
 Beginning and ending groups are defined through the existence of the property [ hasBegin ] or one or more of its subproperties (for a beginning group) or the property [ hasEnd ] or one or more of its subproperties (for an ending group).